billythekid07/pbdaa-health-vs-covid/README.md

         v. javac -classpath `yarn classpath`:. -d .
 Clean.java
         vi. jar -cvf Clean.jar *.class
         vii. hadoop jar Clean.jar Clean /user/NetID/country_wise_latest.csv /user/NetID/CleanResult
 	c.
-The result data is just the "part-r-00000" file which will be used later.
+The result data is just the "part-r-00000" file which will be used later, and it is located under the directory "CleanResult".

 3. Profiling the dataset.
 The steps are similar to Data cleaning, and the source codes reside in the location "/profiling_code/covid-19".